Where We Be

 city in the North District of Israel and is known

-to get the feel of what the place would have
+feel for what the place would have looked

-That said, we enjoyed getting to see the Basilica
+e enjoyed getting to see the Basilica of the

-place where, according to the Bible, Mary was
+This is the place where, according to the Bible,

-greeted by the angel Gabriel with the news she
+Mary was greeted by the angel Gabriel with the

-would bear the son of God.
-This announcement
+that she would bear the son of God.
+This

-area, the actual cave in which Mary is said to
+altar area, the actual cave in which Mary is said

 the altar area makes for a truly unique church.